 1. Stage 1: Attraction and Initial Meeting

-Every relationship often begins with a spark — the attraction and initial meeting stage, also called the "honeymoon" or infatuation phase.
+Every relationship often begins with a spark — the attraction and initial meeting stage, sometimes called the “honeymoon” or infatuation phase.
 Intense feelings of excitement, curiosity, and desire are driven by brain chemistry and reward pathways.1 In this phase, both people tend to show their best selves and focus on potential, sometimes overlooking incompatibilities.

 How to navigate this stage